 This scrumptious Watermelon Salsa is the perfect hot weather treat!
-Best of all, it takes minutes to make … so pair it with crunchy tortilla chips and your fave tacos all summer long!
+Best of all, it takes minutes to make ... pair it with crunchy tortilla chips or serve it with your fave tacos all summer long!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.